Polanisia erosa

-Polanisia erosa is a sticky, 10-60 cm high annual herbaceous species of flowering plant in the Cleome family, Cleomaceae, known by the common name large clammyweed.
+Polanisia erosa is a sticky, 10-60 cm high annual herbaceous species of flowering plant in the Cleome family, Cleomaceae, known by the common named large clammyweed and sandhill clammyweed.
 It has narrow clover-like leaves, and cream-coloured, frilly flowers with a yellowish centre, looking a bit like a small butterfly or a set of elk antlers.
 It naturally occurs in dry and sandy habitats in Texas and adjacent parts of Arkansas, Louisiana and Oklahoma.

 Taxonomy

 The American botanist Thomas Nuttall was the first to describe large clammyweed in 1834, which he placed in a new genus and named Cristatella erosa.
 Amos Eaton included the species in 1836 in the genus Cleome as C. erosa.
 In 1842, Stephan Endlicher, an Austrian botanist who was the director of the Vienna Botanical Garden moved the species to a new genus and renamed it to Cyrbasium erosum, which is an illegitimate name.
 In 1958 Hugh Iltis concluded the species could better be assigned to the genus Polanisia, a name that has priority over Cristatella, since it was already erected by Constantine Samuel Rafinesque in 1819, and made the new combination P. erosa.
 Iltis distinguished two subtaxa, the nominate and subspecies breviglandulosa.